As long as:

 Schemes related to securities listed on the Main Board and the Growth Enterprise Market (GEM) of the Stock Exchange of Hong Kong Limited shall comply with Chapter 17 of the Main Board Listing Rules and Chapter 23 of the GEM Listing Rules respectively.

-The EU Prospectus Directive has been implemented into Hungarian law.
-As a general rule, non-transferable purchase rights are not considered a security subject to the Prospectus Directive.
+The EU Prospectus Regulation is applicable in Hungary.
+As a general rule, non-transferable purchase rights are not considered a security subject to the Prospectus Regulation.
 Even if purchase rights are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements (eg, the 150-person exemption).
 The Hungarian securities authority must be informed of each securities offer by the employer within 15 days of the grant date.

 There generally are no affirmative securities law requirements associated with the grant of stock purchase rights.

-A registration statement is required if the value of shares underlying the purchase rights granted within a 12-month period is more than IDR 5 billion and either:
+A registration statement is required if the value of shares underlying the purchase rights granted within a 12-month period is more than IDR5 billion and:

-• The offer is made to more than 100 Parties.
+The offer is made to more than 100 Parties; or

 The EU Prospectus Directive has been implemented into Irish law.
 Non-transferable rights to purchase shares are not considered transferable securities subject to the Prospectus Directive.
 Even if purchase rights, by virtue of their particular features, are considered transferable securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements of Irish law if the relevant offer falls within a safe-harbor exemption (eg, where such securities are offered to less than 150 legal or natural persons in Ireland).